umddb/cmsc424-fall2020/assignment11/README.md

 First 8 tasks are worth 0.25 points each, and the remaining 4 are worth 0.5 points each.

-- **Task 1**: Write the function that takes as input the `amazonInputRDD` (which is an RDD of lines) and `maps` each line to a tuple while removing the initial descriptor, i.e., the first line "user 1 product1 5.0" gets mapped to a tuple `(1, 1, 5.0)`.
+- **Task 1**: Write the function that takes as input the `amazonInputRDD` (which is an RDD of lines) and `maps` each line to a tuple while removing the initial descriptor, i.e., the first line "user1 product1 5.0" gets mapped to a tuple `(1, 1, 5.0)`.
 This just requires a single `map`.

 - **Task 2**: Complete the function that takes as input the `amazonInputRDD` and computes the